DHS: Pandemic measures cut illegal border crossings by half

 Anyone caught crossing the border illegally is to be immediately returned back to Mexico or Canada, according to the new restrictions based on an order from the Centers for Disease Control and Prevention late Friday.
 According to Mark Morgan, the acting head of U.S. Customs and Border Protection, the decision applies to all migrants.

-"We're not going to take you into our custody," he said Sunday on Fox News.
-"We don't know anything about you.
-You have no documents, we're not going to take you into our facilities and expose you to CBP personnel and the American people as well as immigrants," he said.
+“We're not going to take you into our custody,” he said Saturday evening on Fox News.
+“We don't know anything about you.
+You have no documents, we're not going to take you into our facilities and expose you to CBP personnel and the American people as well as immigrants,” he said.

 But Mexican officials have said they would only take people from Mexico and Central America and only those who are encountered straight away — not people already in custody.
+Officials later said the elderly and minors won't be taken back and that they expected to take in about 100 per day.

 "If people who are not Mexican or Central American are returned to us, Mexico would not accept them," Foreign Secretary Marcelo Ebrard said Friday in Spanish.
 “The United States will take care of that.”